 Network security professionals are responsible for designing, implementing, and maintaining the security of an organization’s computer networks.
 This includes tasks such as configuring firewalls, intrusion detection and prevention systems, and virtual private networks (VPNs), as well as monitoring network activity for signs of suspicious activity and responding to security incidents.

-The demand for network security professionals is high, as organizations of all sizes are increasingly reliant on computer networks and the internet to conduct business, and the threat of cyber attacks is constantly evolving and growing.
+The demand for network security professionals is high, as organizations of all sizes increasingly rely on computer networks and the internet to conduct business, and the threat of cyber attacks is constantly evolving and growing.
 As a result, the demand for network security professionals is expected to continue to grow in the coming years.